broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 ## Workflow Outputs

 * CRAM, CRAM index, and CRAM MD5
-* GVCF and its GVCF index
+* A [reblocked](https://gatk.broadinstitute.org/hc/en-us/articles/360037593171) GVCF and its GVCF index
 * BQSR report
 * Summary metrics; to read more about any particular metric, you can search the metric using the [GATK documentation search](https://gatk.broadinstitute.org/hc/en-us/categories/360002302312)